Tom Faletti

 In verse 12, Jesus first says that the people who believe in him will do the works that he does.
 What works does Jesus do that his followers also do?

-In the second half of verse 12, Jesus adds that the people who believe in him will do greater works than his works.
+In the second half of verse 12, Jesus adds that those who believe in him (in Greek he uses the singular pronoun “he”) will do greater works than his works.
 How can this be?
-What works have the followers of Jesus done, down through the centuries, that are greater than the works Jesus did while he was on the earth?
+What works have followers of Jesus done, down through the centuries, that are greater than the works Jesus did while he was on the earth?

-Jesus’s time on earth was limited to a few years in a few places.
+Jesus’s time on earth was limited to a short ministry of only a few years and in only a few places, one place at a time.
 His followers have been able to spread the word of God, and show the love of God, to people all over the globe, for 2,000 years.
-In this way, the Church, the Body of Christ, has been able to do many things that Jesus, in his one human body, could not do to such as extent.
-Only Jesus could save us, but collectively, we can share the good news, in word and deed, to far more people.
+In this way, the members of the Body of Christ, working individually and together, have been able to do many things that Jesus, in his one human body in 3 years of public ministry, could not do.
+Only Jesus could save us, but collectively, we can bring the good news of Jesus, in word and deed, to far more people.

 What do verses 13 and 14 say?

 There are two conditions attached to what Jesus says in verses 13-14.
-First, he says that what you ask must be “in my name.”
-What do you think Jesus means when he says we must ask “n his name?
-What does that mean?
-Is he just giving us a formula, some magic words to say to get what we ask for, by ending our prayers with, “In Jesus’s name, amen”?
-Or does asking “in his name” mean something else?
+First, he says that whatever you ask, you must ask “in my name.”
+What do you think Jesus means when he says we must ask in his name?
+Is he just giving us a formula, some special words to say at the end our prayer in order to get what we want, or does it have a deeper meaning?
+What does it mean, to ask in his name?

-How do you discern what the will of God is, so that you are praying prayers that are truly in Jesus’s name?
+How do you discern what the will of God is, so that your prayers are truly being made in Jesus’s name?

-The second condition Jesus attaches to this statement is that he answers our prayers “so that the Father may be glorified in the Son” (verse 13)).
+The second condition Jesus attaches to this statement is in verse 13, where Jesus says that he does what we ask “so that the Father may be glorified in the Son.”
 This suggests that in order for Jesus to do what we ask in his name, it must be something that will glorify God.
 How can we focus our prayers on what glorifies God?

-How might you adjust how you pray to better reflect the conditions Jesus places on our prayer in this passage?
+How might you adjust how you pray to better reflect what Jesus says here?

 Take a step back and consider this: